-All of our analyses have been constructed using past average awards, which have been inflated to mid 2017/18 money terms using a historical base inflation index (of 4% per annum).
+All of our analyses have been constructed using past average awards, which have been inflated to mid 2018/19 money terms using a historical base inflation index (of 4% per annum).
 This allows for basic inflation effects when identifying trends in historical average settlements.
-We then determine a prospective average cost in mid 2017/18 money terms.
+We then determine a prospective average cost in mid 2018/19 money terms, including an explicit allowance for overseas exposures resulting from the decision in Talifero vs Amaca.